arbaaz-77/arbaaz-77/README.md

 - 👋 Hi, I’m Arbaaz Sumar
-- 👀 I’m interested in Football, coding & gaming
 - 🌱 I’m a software engineer graduate
-- 💞️ I’m aspiring to be a game developer
+- 💞️ I’m aspiring to be a front end developer
+- - 👀 I’m interested in Football, coding & gaming
 - 📫 How to reach me - arbaaz970@gmail.com
 - arbaazsumar.com